I’m an advocate of social media. In particular, I talk about its use from a customer service and user experience perspective.

 Who says social media doesn’t drive sales for small business?

-Before we crack open the champagne, we need to remember that a social media strategy doesn’t stop at mere sales…
+Before we crack open the champagne, we need to remember that a social media marketing strategy doesn’t stop at mere sales…

 4. Adoption of your brand